-Several attachments accompany this Work Session topic:
+Several attachments accompany this Workshop:

-- The City has received a request to consider a name change for Confederate Park and Confederate Park Drive by Luke and Kayla Potts (Ex.1). - We have also received a request from Douglas Brito (Ex.2) as well as other recommendations by various media. - The City adopted Resolution 2013-20 establishing a Policy regarding Street/Facility naming and name changes (Ex.3). - Approximately 2.5 acres of the nearly 16 acres that comprises Confederate Park, and the road that bisects it, was conveyed from J.D. and Allie Crawford in 1892 to the Ex Confederate Association of Bell County and the City of Belton, for the Association's Reunions and for use as a City park (Ex.4&5).
-The remaining nearly 13.5 acres was acquired over time.
+- The City has received a request to consider a name change for Confederate Park and Confederate Park Drive by Luke & Kayla Potts (Ex.
+1) - We have also received a request from Douglas Brito (Ex.
+2) as well as other recommendations by various media. - City adopted a Resolution 2013-20 establishing a Policy regarding Street/ Facility naming and name changes (Ex.
+3). - Approximately 2.5 acres of the nearly 16 acres that comprises Confederate Park, and the road that bisects it, was conveyed from J.D. and Allie Crawford in 1892 to the Ex Confederate Association of Bell County and the City of Belton, for the Associations Reunions and use as a City Park (EX.
+4&5).
+The remaining nearly 13.5 acres was acquired overtime.
 The 16-acre has been used as a City park for decades.